MINIX NEO Z97

 AndroidPCTV’s Perspective

 AndroidPCTV tested the MINIX NEO Z97 extensively and found it to be a capable machine for its intended use cases.
-They noted that “performance tests show the MINIX NEO Z97 is somewhat higher than the Intel N100, about 15% in CPU, though you can’t expect drastic changes in this aspect.”
+They noted that “the performance as we see is somewhat higher than the Intel N100, about 15% in CPU, but we can not expect drastic changes in this aspect.”
 The reviewer was particularly impressed with the thermal management, stating that “the system keeps temperatures under control with its quiet fan in general.”
 They recommended it for desktop use, KODI/IPTV setups, editing applications, and light gaming, while cautioning that the non-upgradeable RAM and relatively slow storage interface (PCIe 3.0 x1 for the secondary slot) are limitations to consider.

 The Gadgeteer’s Perspective